 The role of a runtime system is to act on behalf of the application in matching its algorithm's characteristics and requirements to the resources that the system makes available in order to optimize performance and efficiency.
 By programming to the runtime system's interface, application developers are freed from the mundane but often difficult jobs of task scheduling, resource management, and other low-level operations that would force them to think about the computer rather than the science they are trying to do.
 As the description of the technology trends and science requirements above suggests, it will be extremely challenging to create runtime systems that can continue to fulfill this role.
-The design of tomorrow's runtime systems will be driven not only by dramatic increases in overall system hierarchy and high variability in the performance and availability of hardware components but also by the expected diversity application characteristics, the multiplicity of different types of devices, and the large latencies caused by deep memory subsystems.
+The design of tomorrow's runtime systems will be driven not only by dramatic increases in overall system hierarchy and high variability in the performance and availability of hardware components but also by the expected diversity of application characteristics, the multiplicity of different types of devices, and the large latencies caused by deep memory subsystems.
 Against this background, two general constraints on design and operation of X-stack runtime systems need to be highlighted: power/energy constraints and application development cost.
 The first constraint establishes the objective for X-stack runtimes as maximizing the achieved ratio of performance to power/energy consumption, instead of raw performance alone.
-The second constraint means that X-stack runtimes must focus on supporting the execution of the same program at all levels of the platform development chain, which is in line with the basic criteria for Xstack success (Section 2).
+The second constraint means that X-stack runtimes must focus on supporting the execution of the same program at all levels of the platform development chain, which is in line with the basic criteria for X-stack success (Section 2).

-The runtime system is the part of the software infrastructure where actual and more accurate information is available about system resource availability and performance; thus this component has the potential to make better-informed decisions on behalf of the application.
+The runtime system is the part of the software infrastructure where actual and more accurate information is available about system resources allocated to the application, its needs and potential performance; thus this component has the potential to make better-informed decisions on behalf of the application.
 To achieve this goal, however, and successfully insulate application programmers from the complexities of extreme scale platforms, X-stack runtimes will have to incorporate much more intelligence than current technologies support.
 The real challenge will be to use this added intelligence effectively in the limited timeframe that is typically available while the application runs.
+Being in charge of the actual execution of the program, the runtime system is also a key component for resilience.
+Being in charge of the actual execution of the program, the runtime system is also a key component for resilience.
+For example, it should detect and forecast problems, and provide basic mechanisms that enable the application to "survive" faults and, subsequently, reallocate the potentially reduced set of resources so that performance is still maximized.